 Why your body is in pain?

-All of the most common symptoms of whiplash can be traced either directly or indirectly to the trauma in your neck that you experience through the auto injury.
-There are 5 major types of injury that whiplash can cause, these are: muscle, ligament/tendons, nerve, facet joint injury, and fractures.
+All of the most common symptoms of whiplash can be traced either directly or indirectly to the trauma in your neck that you experience the auto injury.
+There are 5 major types of injury that whiplash can cause, these are muscle, ligament/tendons, nerve, facet joint injury, and fractures.

 - Muscle Injury:

-- Most whiplash pain involves muscle tissue, since it is the most easy to damage in collision.
+- Most whiplash pain involves muscle tissue since it is the easiest to damage in a collision.
 During the impact, the muscles in your neck are stretched beyond what they normally experience.
 Muscle damage is accompanied by swelling and tenderness of the muscles in the neck and shoulders.
 Fortunately, muscle injuries heal quickly and usually don’t require extensive lengthy treatment.

 - Ligament/Tendon Injury:

 - Now a new study has looked more closely at what happens to the neck, but this time by studying the anterior ligaments of the spine.
 Previous studies have shown that some patients experience injuries to the anterior longitudinal ligament (ALL) after whiplash.
 This new report by leading whiplash researchers used a sophisticated mathematical analysis (based upon experimental anatomical and crash data) to see what happens to the ALL during a crash.The ALL runs along the front of the human neck, providing stability for the vertebrae of the spine.
 The added hypermobility may lead to spinal disorders such as early degeneration of the connected intervertebral disc or vertebrae.
 In addition, segmental hypermobility can lead to long-term instability.
 Catastrophic failure of the ALL in a whiplash injury will almost inevitably result in simultaneous injury to the intervertebral disc requiring Chiropractic intervention with specific and scientific analysis to prevent further damage and degeneration.